nicolascuello/Stellar-MADE/kickoff.md

 - Strategy to better characterise discs and orbits with new generation facilities.

 All these topics explicitly overlap and will be discussed during the meeting.
 Each participant will preferentially work on one item with a subgroup of participants.
-We will establish a plan to keep working together after the kick-off meeting, share results efficiently, and co-write the corresposing scientific articles.
+At the end, we will establish a plan to keep working together after the meeting, share results efficiently, and co-write the corresponding scientific articles.

 Practical information:
 - Tuesday: Travel to Grenoble train/bus station or IPAG.